Top 3 Wedding Tips for Stress Free Family Photos

-The family photos taken on your wedding day will be photos that you’ll hold near and dear to your heart as time passes.
-They offer both a record of the loved ones who came to help you celebrate and a great excuse to take professional photos to show off just how good looking your fam bam is!
+The family photos taken on your wedding day will be cherished as time passes.
+They serve as both a record of the loved ones who came to celebrate with you and an opportunity to take professional photos that show off just how good-looking your family is.
 Whoot Whoot!
+Stress free family photos are possible with a bit of planning.

-So making the process of actually capturing them an enjoyable one is important.
+Making the process of capturing these photos enjoyable is important.
 You don’t want to look back at those photos and only remember how stressed you were.
 You want to remember how happy and thankful you were to have those people with you to celebrate.

-Below are my top five tips for a stress-free formal family portrait time.
+Below are my top five tips for a stress-free formal family portrait session.

 I mean, duh, right?
-But really.
-I always tell my couples beforehand that I allot about 30 minutes for family portraits, which gives me time to photograph 10 groupings well.
-When my clients have additional groupings beyond 10, I let them know that we need to build more time into the wedding timeline for this part of the day.
+But seriously.
+I always tell my couples beforehand that I allocate about 30 minutes for family portraits, which gives me time to photograph 10 groupings well.
+If my clients have more than 10 groupings, we need to build more time into the wedding timeline for this part of the day to ensure stress free family photos.

 Tip: Keep it to immediate family only.
-Immediate family is considered parents, siblings, and grandparents.
-Of course, if your siblings have spouses or children, they would be included as well!
-If there is an extended family member or guest (such as a Godmother) that is very special to you, feel free to include a shot with them!
-For the rest of your extended family and friends, plan to snag some informal photos with them during the reception.
-The fewer people you include in your family portrait time, the less stressful that time will be!
+Immediate family includes parents, siblings, and grandparents.
+If your siblings have spouses or children, they would be included as well.
+If there is an extended family member or guest (such as a Godmother) who is very special to you, feel free to include a shot with them.
+For the rest of your extended family and friends, plan to take some informal photos with them during the reception.
+The fewer people you include in your family portrait time, the less stressful it will be!

-Helpful Hint– You should also talk to your photographer about the style of the portraits.
-You should, at this point, have a pretty good idea of your photographer’s style, but, in my experience, sometimes the couple and the photographer are on different pages.
-Do you want relaxed, informal portraits where not everyone is necessarily looking at the camera and just acting naturally?
-Or do you want formal, more posed group portraits?
+Helpful Hint: You should also discuss the style of the portraits with your photographer.
+You should have a good idea of your photographer’s style by now, but sometimes the couple and the photographer are on different pages.
+Do you want relaxed, informal portraits where not everyone is looking at the camera and acting naturally?
+Or do you prefer formal, more posed group portraits?
 A combination of both?
-Your choice can determine the amount of time involved.
-Wedding party photos in the style of an Annie Lebowitz Vogue cover shoot take a bit of time to set up and should be planned in advance to ensure no compromises have to be made due to time constraints.
+Your choice can determine the amount of time needed.
+Wedding party photos in the style of an Annie Leibovitz Vogue cover shoot take a bit of time to set up and should be planned in advance to ensure no compromises due to time constraints.

 GET A POINT PERSON – ACTUALLY, GET TWO OF THEM

 One for each “side” of the new family!
-This is your wedding day, and you should absolutely not be the one hunting down Great Aunt Betty because she’s MIA and its family photo time.
+This is your wedding day, and you should not be the one hunting down Great Aunt Betty because she’s MIA during family photo time.
 That’s someone else’s job.
-You need someone on point to help wrangle your family and any other guests for the portrait session.
-It’s your wedding day and you don’t want to be responsible for tracking – and, if you’re wearing a wedding dress, it will probably be pretty difficult for you to run around herding your guests.
+You need someone to help wrangle your family and any other guests for the portrait session.
+It’s your wedding day, and you don’t want to be responsible for tracking people down.
+Also, if you’re wearing a wedding dress, it will probably be difficult for you to run around herding guests.
+This tactic is crucial for stress free family photos.

 PLANNING

 Your family members may be involved in some aspects of planning the wedding, but they probably don’t have your wedding timeline memorized.
-Give them a specific time and place to show up — which should be at least 5 minutes BEFORE family portraits are scheduled to begin.
-If either of your families is notorious for running late, it is my recommendation that all family photos occur immediately after the ceremony.
-You might ask your photo wrangler to follow that up with a reminder text on the wedding day, to ensure that no one forgets.
+Give them a specific time and place to show up—at least 5 minutes BEFORE family portraits are scheduled to begin.
+If either of your families is notorious for running late, I recommend scheduling all family photos immediately after the ceremony.
+You might ask your photo wrangler to follow up with a reminder text on the wedding day to ensure that no one forgets.
+Being punctual helps in achieving stress free family photos.

-Tip: Sit down together with your fiancé and make sure you’re on the same page!
-This is a conversation that some couples dismiss as irrelevant or common-sense, but it’s an important one to have!
+Tip: Sit down with your fiancé and make sure you’re on the same page.
+This is a conversation that some couples dismiss as irrelevant or common sense, but it’s important to have!
 Every family is different, but some of the groupings we see most often are:

 • Bride & Groom with Bride’s extended family